Protohedgehog/Open-Scholarship-Strategy/Foundations for Open Scholarship Strategy Development.md

 Perhaps the most widespread commonality between Open Scholarship stakeholders is the belief that increased adoption of Open Scholarship practices is a ‘good thing’, and that it would bring wider benefits to the research community, environment, global economies and society.
 Given this common value, we can identify the core challenges and opportunities in Open Scholarship to define strategies that can be adopted at different levels and by varying stakeholder groups.
 From this, we gain a collective sense of priority as to the sorts of definitive actions that can be taken to help the advancement of Open Scholarship.

-[Maybe make use of "Openness Triangle" that is part of Peters & Roberts “The Virtues of Openness”?
-This would fit into the “”good thing” debate]
+[Maybe make use of "Openness Triangle" that is part of Peters & Roberts 'The Virtues of Openness'?
+This would fit into the 'good thing' debate]

 ## 4.1 Shared Perspectives